Calls for expressions of interest

 2. Location

-The necessary interventions may require travel within partner countries (with an emphasis on ACP countries).
-Depending on the case, the experts could be invited to visit the different COLEAD offices if necessary (Brussels, Rungis, Nairobi, etc.).
+Interventions may require travel to partner countries (with particular emphasis on ACP countries).
+Depending on the case, experts may be asked to visit COLEAD offices (Brussels, Rungis, Nairobi, Lomé, etc.).

 3. Main object (CPV code)